 Priorities for the Development of our School - August 2016

 Now we have a few rooms with electricity, we desperately need laptops so that we can provide IT lessons for the children and teachers.
 Secondhand laptops are fine as long as they have Microsoft Office and working batteries as plug points are limited and there are frequent power cuts!

 Below is a prioritised list for the development of the school and our needs.

 We always need Secondhand Laptops for teaching IT skills for pupils and teachers as well as for teachers to make materials for

 teaching.
-Our teachers are becoming much more skilled now, but we only have 10 very old, secondhand laptops and even with the numbers of pupils in our school we manage to teach some skills to our older children.
+Our teachers are becoming more skilled now, but we only have 10 very old, secondhand laptops and even with the numbers of pupils in our school we manage to teach some skills to our older children.
 This is a great advantage for our rural children because children in rural schools rarely get such help.
-We would be so grateful if you would bring us working secondhand laptops with Office and Excel so that we can teach basic IT skills.
+We would be so grateful if you would bring us working secondhand laptops with Office & Excel so that we can teach basic skills.

 Ugandan school budgets don't even have enough funding for basic needs, let alone IT, yet IT skills are essential to equip our children for the modern world otherwise we will just fall further and further behind.
 Please help us with this if you can.

 We need laptops with Windows - no earlier than Windows Vista.
 It would be very helpful if these laptops had Microsoft Office installed or at least MS Word and Excel (Not Open Office).
 If you are also able to bring us copies of MS Office & the Key, that would be brilliant.We regret that we can't use Apple Macs as it requires us to teach a different system and we don't know how to.
 Teaching one system is as much as we can currently cope with!